rockneurotiko/ex_gram/README.md

 - `debug`: When true it will print the HTTP request response.
 - `token`: It will use this token for the request
-- `bot`: It will search on `Registry.Telex` the `bot` name to extract the token.
-This registry is setted up by `Telex` and all the bots made by the framework will register on it.
+- `bot`: It will search on `Registry.ExGram` the `bot` name to extract the token.
+This registry is setted up by `ExGram` and all the bots made by the framework will register on it.

 Note: Only one of `token` and `bot` must be used.

 ### How it's made?

-There is a python script called `extractor.py`, that scrapes the Telegram Bot API documentation and prints to the stdout the lines needed to create all the methods and models, this auto generated lines uses two macros defined on `lib/telex/macros.ex`: `method` and `model`.
+There is a python script called `extractor.py`, that scrapes the Telegram Bot API documentation and prints to the stdout the lines needed to create all the methods and models, this auto generated lines uses two macros defined on `lib/ex_gram/macros.ex`: `method` and `model`.

 #### Custom types defined